Ensure iocage update correctly updates the release property with the patch level

 thanks in advance

-#6 Updated by Jurgen Segaert about 1 year ago
+#6 Updated by Jurgen Segaert over 1 year ago

 I reported this upstream a while ago as https://github.com/iocage/iocage/issues/536